Jekwwer/markdown-docs-kit/SECURITY.md

 # Security Policy

-This document outlines the security policy for the `markdown-docs-kit` repository and provides instructions for reporting vulnerabilities.
+This document outlines the security policy for the **Jekwwer/markdown-docs-kit** repository and provides instructions for reporting vulnerabilities.

 ## Supported Versions

-The `markdown-docs-kit` repository primarily provides Markdown templates and related configuration files.
+Thi repository primarily provides Markdown templates and related configuration files.
-While it includes some scripts and automation, all executable functionality is derived from [`markdown-workspace`][markdown-workspace], which serves as its development environment.
+While it includes some scripts and automation, all executable functionality is derived from [**Jekwwer/markdown-workspace**][jekwwer-markdown-workspace], which serves as its development environment.

 ### Security Considerations

-- **Executable Code:** Any security vulnerabilities related to scripts, dependencies, or automation originate from [`markdown-workspace`][jekwwer-markdown-workspace].
+- **Executable Code:** Any security vulnerabilities related to scripts, dependencies, or automation originate from [**markdown-workspace**][jekwwer-markdown-workspace].
   Users should refer to its [security policy][jekwwer-markdown-workspace-security-md] for code-related issues.
 - **Templates & Configuration:** Security concerns related to template integrity, improper handling of sensitive data, or insecure configurations should be reported to this repository.